hpanno/FDOP2013/StatsParameters.md

+Appropriate Statistical Parameters Guidelines
+---
+<br><b>Chi-Square Value:</b> The [Chi-square Value](http://en.wikipedia.org/wiki/Chi-squared_distribution) provides a way to quantify the visual graphs and models created in Fire Family Plus.
+It serves as the "goodness of fit" of the data points.
+Less than 13 is best, less than 20 is good, anything over 26 is not acceptable.
+<br><b>R-squared Value:</b> The [R-squared Value](http://en.wikipedia.org/wiki/Coefficient_of_determination) is used to describe how well a [regression line](http://en.wikipedia.org/wiki/Linear_regression) fits a set of data.
+The closer that R-squared value is to one, the better.
+It is a way to measure how well the applied model can predict future outcomes.
+<br><b>P-Value:</b> Should be close to 1.
+Least important variable relative to the others.
+<br><b>Bell Curve:</b> The data needs to be bell-curved.
+This implies that there is a [normal distribution](http://en.wikipedia.org/wiki/Normal_distribution) in our data.
+For our purposes it is saying that there are few occurences of All Days, Fire Days, Large-Fire Days, and Multi-Fire Days that are associated with eithen an extremely low or an extremely high BI.
+<br><b>BI_Range:</b> An acceptable BI range is within 0-100.
+<br><b>Liner or Inverted:</b> The data needs to be linear.
+Not inverted.

 ####Statistical Parameters Generated for Fire-Day for the Inland FDRA

 |NFDRS Fuel Model             |Chi-square value|R-square value| P-Value |Bell Curve:Y or N|BI-Range|Linear or Inverted|